gmx solvate tears apart molecules

 No, I did not make the solvent molecules whole first.
 Might this be the reason (and so it is not a bug, but rather a bad usage from my side)?

-#3 Updated by Paul Bauer 12 months ago
+#3 Updated by Paul Bauer about 1 year ago

 I think so, gmx solvate does not take anything into consideration, it simply makes copies of the solvent boxes until the volume has been filled, it does not care about what states the molecules are in.